The Best Dog Food for Golden Retrievers in 2022

 Made with a real buffalo and sweet potatoes formula, this grain-free retriever dog food contains no gluten or grains, which is designed to make digestion more straightforward.
 Cooked in the USA, high levels of Glucosamine and Chondroitin aid healthy joints and hips.

 There are also leading levels Omega-3 and Omega-6 fatty acids which support the healthy skin and coat of your dog.
 Other main ingredients include chicken, turkey, and salmon meal.
+For more information on the brand, check out our Merrick Dog Food Review.

 Essential amino acids from fish